Mailazz/Distributed-Task-Processing-System-/README.md

-A distributed job-processing platform: an API gateway accepts jobs, a Redis Stream acts as the message queue, and a pool of worker processes consumes and executes jobs — with automatic retries and failure recovery if a worker dies mid-job.
+A distributed job-processing platform: an API gateway accepts jobs, a Redis Stream acts as the message queue, and a pool of worker processes consumes and executes jobs, with automatic retries and failure recovery if a worker dies mid-job.

 ## Architecture